3 Mistakes You’re Making With Your Fogging Machine

-Are you using a fogger in your commercial or residential area to treat pests, reduce bacteria and pathogens, and improve overall hygiene and safety?
+Are you using a Vehicle Mounted fogging machine in your commercial or residential area to treat pests, Vehicle Mounted fogging machine reduce bacteria and pathogens and improve overall hygiene and safety?
 If so, you should know that there are some fairly common mistakes that most people or organizations make when using these types of machines to apply pesticide or disinfectant solution to a small or large area.
-Let’s take a closer look at some mistakes you might be making with your fogger.
+Let’s take a closer look at some mistakes you might be making with your fogger machine.

 Mistake #1: You don’t know the differences between ULV and thermal machines

 There are two primary types of foggers: a ULV fogging sprayer and a thermal fogging machine.
 Both types of foggers have their benefits and disadvantages depending on what solution you’re applying as well as the overall layout of the area you will be spraying.
 Thermal machines heat up the solution which spreads the evaporated solution throughout the air, while a ULV machine uses pressure to spread the solution via compressed, tiny particles.

 Mistake #2: You’re trying to treat a large area with a handheld machine